Grant Rescind and Recovery Policy

 In instances where the return of funds is requested but the grantee does not comply, based on the amount to be recovered and other circumstances, OTF will make all reasonable efforts to recover the funds, including auditing the grant and/or taking legal action.

-Grantees who have entered a repayment agreement with the Foundation will be unable to access any further funding until all monies have been repaid.
+Grantees in arrears of returning funds to OTF will be unable to access any further funding until all monies have been repaid and any other requirements have been satisfied.

 When assessing applicant organizations, OTF considers the past performance of any previous grants to the applicant organization.

-The circumstances around a rescinded grant – including the failure to return funds upon request – will be taken into account if the organization attempts to reapply directly or indirectly for OTF funding.
-OTF reserves the right to decline the registration of organizations or to refuse access to a new application when these circumstances arise, until the organization has sufficiently addressed OTF concerns to the satisfaction of the Foundation.
+The circumstances around a rescinded grant, including the failure to return funds upon request, will be considered if the organization reapplies directly or indirectly for OTF funding.
+OTF reserves the right to consider an organization as ineligible under these circumstances and until the organization has satisfactorily addressed OTF’s concerns.

 The Board, in whole and at the Executive Committee, reserves the role of approving grant rescinds where there is a reputational risk and delegates the approval of other rescinds to the appropriate leadership position.